Path of the Gods

 At some point we noticed we’d been walking for several hours, and the elevation was starting to climb.
 Did we miss the turnoff to the beach?
 We kept walking.
 It seemed too late to turn back now.
 It was starting to get chilly and the sun was moving lower in the sky.
 More time passed and we were still climbing upwards, and had no idea where we were headed at that point.
 My friend was getting worried.
 Her nervous system was on edge, understandably.
 And in this kind of situation, I normally would’ve been worried too.
 But the uncertainty hit her differently than it hit me.
 I noticed that I felt an overwhelming sense of calm.
 Something in me knew we were going to be fine.
 It occurred to me that we might miss our flights the next day, but we weren’t in any immediate danger.

-Finally we met some people who spoke English, and they informed us that we’d missed the turnoff to the beach miles ago, and were heading upwards toward a small mountain town.
+Finally, we met some people who spoke English, and they told us that we’d missed the turnoff to the beach miles ago.
+We were heading upward now, toward a small mountain town.
 We followed their directions and eventually found what looked like an out-of-place chain-link gate leading out of the forest along a concrete path.
 We walked through what felt like the backdoor to this town and found ourselves on a quiet treelined street.
-There were a few houses, but no cars or people.
+There were a few houses, but otherwise it was deserted.

 Just then a car drove onto the street and parked.
 A woman older than us stepped out and we ran over to her.
-Thankfully she spoke a little English and we explained our predicament.
-We told her we were trying to get back to Positano that evening.
+Thankfully she spoke a little English and we explained to her that we needed to get back to Positano that evening.
 She looked concerned for us.

 She looked at us with sad eyes, and then motioned us to follow her.
-We walked with her to the center of the small town and stopped at the curb of a central road with many cars passing in each direction.
-She waved down passing cars, calling out in Italian.
+We walked with her to the center of the small town and stopped at the curb of a busy road with cars moving in each direction.
+She waved down the passing cars, calling out in Italian.
 She said we might be able to get a ride to Amalfi and hire a car from there.
 Soon after, a car pulled to the side and a man stepped out.

 She explained our problem and he waved for us to follow him into a cafe located across the street.
-We entered into a mostly empty space and the man walked behind the counter and looked at a bus schedule.
+We entered into a mostly empty space and the man walked behind the counter and looked at a bus schedule posted on the wall.

 “You’ve missed the last bus.”

 We all just stood there with blank looks on our faces, unsure what to do next.
-My friend looked extremely worried and was clearly on high alert.
+My friend seemed rattled, clearly on high alert.

 And then the man looked across the room and called out to a small group of young men watching a football match on a TV hanging on the wall.
-He said a few words in Italian and one of the young men got up and left the cafe.
-The man told us that he was a driver and went to ask his boss if there was an available car.
+Many words were exchanged between them, and then one of the young men got up and left the cafe.
+The man told us that he was a driver and went to check with his boss about a car.

 It felt like all the pieces were falling into place.
 But the situation was hitting my friend hard, and she was struggling with what was unfolding.
 The idea of getting into a car with a stranger made her uneasy.
 I felt the same concern she did, but something in me trusted how things were playing out.
 I tried to reassure her: if we couldn’t get a ride that night, we could find a place to stay and make our way back to Positano the next day.
 We might have to rebook our flights, but it wasn’t the end of the world.